DevOps-Represent/mcp-server-workshop/workshop-intro.md

-# 🐾 Animal Rescue MCP Server Workshop - Typescript
+# 🐾 Animal Rescue MCP Server Workshop Overview

 Now that we've settled in, done some intros and learned some of the basic concepts, let's start the project work.